-The majority of scholars do not recognize an intermediate monarch between the Babylonian Nabonidus/Belshazzar and Cyrus when the latter took Babylon in 539 BC.
-But before dismissing the Book of Daniel as mistaken about such a figure of authority, there are several options to consider.
+Scholars do not recognize an intermediate monarch between the Babylonian Nabonidus/Belshazzar and Cyrus when the latter took Babylon in 539 BC.
+But before dismissing the Book of Daniel there are several options to consider.
+This article argues that Darius the Mede is another name for Cyrus the Great.

 I. Cyrus the Great